 All members of the Audit Committee are considered to be financially literate and independent.
-The Audit Committee Chair, Sharon Driscoll, is also considered to be a financial expert, having experience as a Chartered Professional Accountant and CFO.
+The Audit Committee Chair, Sharon Driscoll, as well as Audit Committee members William Linton and Paul Sobey are also considered to be financial experts.
+They all have experience as Chartered Professional Accountants and Ms. Driscoll and Mr. Linton have CFO experience.